RichardAsencio/1000-Days-Of-Code/LOG.md

 //4. continue reading [Mining Social Media](https://learning.oreilly.com/library/view/mining-social-media/9781098122621/xhtml/cover.xhtml)

-    ## Draft of Daily Agenda:

-    * *TYPING* / - practice typing

-    * *HACK REACTOR* / - do a minimum amount of three hours of my Hack Reactor curriculum, and then go thru all my Udemy JavaScript courses, then do Head First JavaScript, then Eloquent JavaScript, then do Watch and Code basic/free portion by Gordon Zhu, and then enr0ll into his paid version of the course Gordon Zhu Watch & Code

-    * *GIT-GITHUB* / - 1 hour of practice with any Git/GitHub course with the goal of starting to contrinute to an open source project / also read my GitHub For Dummies book

-    * *WEB DEV - HTML & CSS & JavaScript* / - 2 hours of any HTML/CSS.
-Start with Head First HTML, and then fCC's Responsive Web Design certification, then W3School HTML and CSS certificates, Packt HTML & CSS certification, LinkedIn courses to hang up in my LinkedIn profile, then do Head First HTML5, then my Udemy Web Dev & Design courses.
-When done with these courses dive into my many books of HTML/CSS & JavaScript

-    * *WEB DESIGN - UI & UX* / - 1 hour of my Designer Udemy courses

-    * *PYTHON* / - I want to include Python in my daily activities (do my self taught course) because I am so interested in Data Science (data mining & Analysis), Machine Learning, Deep Learning, AI ..d. these days I've come across of DeepFake videos, and web scrapers, and Social Data Mining, automatign by using scripts, etc etc that I want to tackle small projects, like creating or using a web scraper or crawler [ start lokking into thses resources: [10 Best Open Source Web Scraper in 2020](https://www.octoparse.com/blog/10-best-open-source-web-scraper), [How to Build a Web Crawler– A Guide for Beginners](https://www.octoparse.com/blog/how-to-build-a-web-crawler-from-scratch-a-guide-for-beginners) [Apify - Extract Data form Any ](https://apify.com/), [Apify Technologies @ GitHub](https://github.com/apifytech), [ApifyTech @ GitHub](https://github.com/apifytech/apify-js) ], then doing social media mining and analysis [ [Mining Social Media](https://learning.oreilly.com/library/view/mining-social-media/9781098122621/xhtml/cover.xhtml) ], doing deepfake videos for fun, etc [ [FaceSwap](https://github.com/deepfakes/faceswap) & [DeepFaceLab](https://github.com/iperov/DeepFaceLab) ]

 // 5. research and learn about the Terminal and XCode, and Homebrew.
 Try LinkedIn lEARN, YouTube Corey Schafer and many resources